Bristol Temple Meads station in its current form dates back to 1870 and it is glorious.

 (1) London Paddington via Bath, Swindon and Reading (2 x trains per hour) |

-There’s no hiding the fact that Bristol Temple Meads station is located some distance from the city centre and its associated attractions.
+There’s no hiding the fact that Bristol Temple Meads station is located some distance from the heart of the city and its associated attractions.

 The city centre is a 12 – 25 min walk away from Bristol Temple Meads.